yorozuone/mdpd/README.md

 #### 2.Install the package.

 The installation waiting , you can see the MDPD.
-Please install and click Install.
+Please install by clicking the install button.

 ![SS1](docs/ss0020e.png)
 #### 3.Completion of installation.

-When the installation is successful , it will be displayed on the installed.Now available.
+When the installation is successful , it will be displayed on the installed.Now it is available.

 ![SS1](docs/ss0030e.png)